FastTrackStudios/inferno/README.md

 Big thanks to [Project Pendulum](https://github.com/pendulum-project) (by [Trifecta Tech Foundation](https://trifectatech.org/)) for creating and maintaining [Statime](https://github.com/pendulum-project/statime) and collaboration on features needed for audiovisual networks functionality!
 Audio transmission would be much more difficult to implement without it.

+Respect to the engineers at Audinate for well-designed protocol and robust hardware devices, but the suits that decided to keep the protocol secret, ignore FOSS community and paywall a device driver should go to...
+[Inferno](https://en.wikipedia.org/wiki/Inferno_(Dante))!

 # Features
 * receiving audio from and sending audio to Dante devices and virtual devices
 * connections can be made using Dante Controller or [network-audio-controller](https://github.com/chris-ritsen/network-audio-controller) (`netaudio` command line tool)